home

 • Create XML documents: the functions XMLElement, XMLForest, XMLConcat, XMLAgg, XMLDocument

-• Efficient search through stored XML documents by using XPath: XMLExists and XMLQuery
+• Efficient searching through and modifying of stored XML documents by using XPath: XMLExists, XMLQuery, and XMLModify

 • Storing XML documents: